activenetwork/active-bootstrap-v3-aui/README.md

-This is the aw camp style guide repo
+This is the aw camp style guide repo.
+Use this for updating camp styles through sgs.